onflow/flow/agendas/2023/sprint-kickoff/2023-10-30-Protocol-Sprint-Kickoff.md

 #### Incidents
 - One HCU on 26th Oct
-- Public Access nodes falling behind in collection.
+- Public Access nodes falling behind in collections

 *99.9% translates to a maximum allowed downtime of ~20m8s for a 14-day window.*